Our St. Paul Truck Accident Lawyers Can Help You Get Compensation

 - 60-day disability.

-You must only meet one of these thresholds to have a claim for pain and suffering.
-Once you meet a threshold, you are entitled to be compensated for the way your life has been affected by your injuries from the truck accident.
-Even if you have not yet met a threshold, our Tyroler Leonard Injury Law truck accident attorneys can carefully scrutinize your situation to identify things that could qualify you for non-economic damages.
+You only need to meet one of these thresholds to have a claim for pain and suffering.
+Once you meet a threshold, you are entitled to compensation for how your injuries from the truck accident have affected your life.
+Even if you have not yet met a threshold, our St. Paul truck accident attorneys can carefully analyze your situation to identify things that could qualify you for non-economic damages.

-Our Truck Accident Attorneys Must Prove Fault in Your Case
+Our Truck Accident Attorneys in St. Paul Must Prove Fault in Your Case

-To win your case, our attorneys would have to prove that another party, the defendant in the case, was negligent and at fault for causing the accident.
-Proving fault legally means our truck accident lawyers must show the following elements existed:
+To win your case, our attorneys would prove that the defendant was negligent and their action caused the accident.
+Proving fault requires our St. Paul truck accident lawyers to show the following elements exist:

 - Duty — The defendant owed you a duty of care not to cause harm.

-- Breach — The defendant violated that duty of care by actions or failure to act.
+- Breach — The defendant violated that duty of care by actions or a failure to act.

 - Cause – This violation was directly related to causing the accident.

 - Damages — You suffered damages as a result.

-At Tyroler Leonard Injury Law, we will do everything possible to hold negligent trucking companies accountable for their actions.
-We will carefully investigate whether regulations were violated, including:
+At Tyroler Leonard Injury Law, we will do everything possible to hold negligent trucking companies and their drivers accountable for their actions.
+We will carefully investigate whether regulations were violated, including looking into the following factors:

 - The driver’s driving, alcohol, and drug use history